India–United States Civil Nuclear Agreement: Formal signing of the deal

 There are a lot of administrative details that have to be worked out.
 This (the deal) was only passed in our Congress two days ago.
 The President is looking forward to signing the bill, sometime, I hope, very soon, because we'll want to use it as an opportunity to thank all of the people who have been involved in this", said Rice.

 In Washington, a Senate Democratic aide said that such a delay was not that unusual because legislation needed to be carefully reviewed before being sent to the White House.

 US President George W. Bush signed the legislation on the Indo-US nuclear deal into law on October 8.
 The new law, called the United States-India Nuclear Cooperation Approval and Non-proliferation Enhancement Act, was signed by President Bush at a brief White House function in the presence of the Secretary of State Condoleezza Rice, Energy Secretary Samuel Bodman, Vice President Dick Cheney and the Indian Ambassador to the U.S. Ronen Sen besides a large gathering of other dignitaries.
 The final administrative aspect of the deal was completed after Secretary of State Condoleezza Rice and External Affairs Minister Pranab Mukherjee signed the bilateral instruments of the 123 Agreement in Washington on October 10 paving the way for operationalization of the deal between the two countries.

+Impact and aftermath

+The 2008 agreement, and subsequent international agreements, have allowed for the regulated import of fuel for 16 reactors (as of April 2026).
+Russia is constructing an additional four reactors.

+The agreement has helped India break free from international isolation in the civil nuclear sector and showed India as a responsible user of civil nuclear technology.